witfoo/krapht/docs/human_ai_team.md

 - Visualize how entities evolve across time
 - Use rule matches as investigative leads, not decisions

-This design ensures that automation enhances—not replaces—human oversight.
+This design ensures that automation enhances — not replaces — human oversight.
 Analysts retain control, while the system handles the scale and precision that tools do best.

 ## Summary